-Topeka Metro continued the student pass program in FY2020 with Unified School District 501.
-The district purchased 1,600 annual student passes for the 2019-2020 school year.
+Topeka Metro continued the student pass program in FY2021 with Unified School District 501.
+The district purchased 1,600 annual student passes for the 2020-2021 school year.
 Students may also use their bus passes during school holidays.
+Due to the Covid-19 pandemic, Topeka Metro did not charge bus fares for several months, and therefore refunded to USD 501 for five months of student passes (September through January).
 Topeka Metro also continued its contract with Washburn University to allow 8,000 students, faculty and staff to ride during the school year.

-During fiscal year 2020, Topeka Metro continued the "Kids Ride Free" and the "Lift to Fixed Route" programs.
-Topeka Metro also continued the SOTO (South Topeka) and the NETO (Northeast Topeka) workforce programs; both programs are operated by Capital City Taxi to provide rides 24/7 to businesses located in these areas.
+During fiscal year 2021, Topeka Metro continued the "Kids Ride Free" and the "Lift to Fixed Route" programs.
+Topeka Metro terminated the SOTO (South Topeka) and the NETO (Northeast Topeka) workforce programs in December 2020; both programs are now operated by Capital City Taxi to provide rides 24/7 to businesses located in these areas.
+Topeka Metro is no longer involved in this program.